TimKrause2/twk-ladspa-plugins/README.md

 	$ make butt_formulas

 To run maxima and display the Butterworth stages coefficients formulas.
+Requires maxima to be installed.

 	$ make ellip_formulas

-To run maxima and display the elliptical stages coefficient formulas.
+To run maxima and display the elliptical stages coefficients formulas.
+Requires maxima to be installed.

 ## Usage